miketu926/Z-Ball/README.md

 - `Webpack` to bundle js files

+- `Firebase DB` to display high scores

 The following main scripts will be implemented:

-- `board.js`: this script will handle the logic for rendering the path and the water
+- `index.js` and `game.js`: these scripts will handle the logic for rendering the path and the water

+- `left_zig.js`, `right_zig.js` and `start_lane.js` these scripts will handle generating the path

-- `ball.js `: this script will handle the logic for rendering the ball as it remains on the path
+- `player.js `: this script will handle the logic for rendering the ball as it remains on the path

-- `points.js`: this script will handle the logic for points - 100ms = 1 point
+- `util.js`: this script will handle the AJAX calls to Firebase DB

 ### Implementation Timeline

 **Day 1**:
-- [ ] Setup all the files needed for Webpack (webpack.config.js, package.json)
+- [x] Setup all the files needed for Webpack (webpack.config.js, package.json)
-- [ ] Write a basic entry file
+- [x] Write a basic entry file
-- [ ] Complete path and background design
+- [x] Complete path and background design

 **Day 2**:
-- [ ] Complete ball rendering - falling off the edge
+- [x] Complete ball rendering - falling off the edge
-- [ ] Complete mouse-click/spacebar actions for zig-zagging
+- [x] Complete mouse-click/spacebar actions for zig-zagging

 **Day 3**:
-- [ ] Complete points script (100ms is equivalent to 1 point)
+- [x] Complete points - each player action is equal to one point
-- [ ] Complete any unfinished MVPs
+- [x] Complete any unfinished MVPs

 **Weekend**:
-- [ ] Complete any unfinished MVPs
+- [x] Complete any unfinished MVPs
 - [ ] Do bonus features

 ### Bonus features
 - [ ] Add options for ball types and colors
 - [ ] Add items on the path in order to increase points
-- [ ] Connect to a backend database to store player's high scores
+- [x] Connect to a backend database to store player's high scores
 - [ ] WebAudioAPI for sound generation, processing and control